Kelleyc718/teddy-javascript-assessment-ii/README.md

 - If all the specs for `isNegative` function are green, then the provided solution is correct.

-- Make sure that the functions inside `solutions.js` are
+- Make sure that the functions inside `solutions.js` are not wrapped in an IFFE.

 ## How solutions will be graded